I guess I’ve made my main point in (nearly) three years of Word of Wisdom Living posts. Exactly what point you wonder?

 In the beginning, our humble goal was to save the world by reforming Food Inc—those heartless purveyors of the Modern American Diet (MAD).
 We sought to restore the olden ways of traditional cooking—the food your great-grandmother prepared but with the modern improvements—for longer lives and better deaths.

 These modern improvements were pretty big: refrigeration, freedom from famine, laborsaving kitchen tools, and so on.
 Our time proffers the potential for the best health in human history.
-Yet we’re haunted by overweight, diabetes, and the worst indignity, dementia.
-We were digging our own graves with our forks.
-Our diet had gone terribly wrong and WOWL sought the cure through better eating.
+Yet we’re haunted by overweight, diabetes, heart disease, cancer, and the worst indignity, dementia.
+We're digging our own graves with our forks.
+The modern American diet had gone terribly wrong and WOWL sought the cure through better eating.
 Prevention always trumps cure.

 52 Healthy Changes